AatmikX/Task-1/README.md

 THE SPARKS FOUNDATION
 # Task-1
-Prediction using Unsupervised / Supervised ML (Level - Beginner)
+Prediction using Unsupervised ML (Level - Beginner)